RetroFloppy/transformenator/readme.txt

 =====================

  * Updated transform: Another JustWrite variant that untangles an index to a chain of sectors; earlier JW is a doubly-linked list

+ * New transform: Amiga Prowrite, including a bit of untangling processing

  * New utility: ExtractOfficeSystem6Files (and associated transform) for extracting and transforming files from IBM Office System 6 disk images